otlib/otlib-libot/README.md

 * `src/main/mql/libot.mq4`
     * **Platform:** MetaTrader 4
     * **Format:** MQL4
-    * **Synopsis:**
+    * **Synopsis:** Component functions library, Open Trading Toolkit
     * **History**
-        * Initial Prototype for otlib EA0
+        * Thise file originally contained the initial prototype for otlib EA0
         * Later renamed to SCR0.mq4
-        * Reusable functions from SCR0 subsequently reproduced in file libot.mq4
+        * Reusable functions from SCR0 have subsequently been reproduced in the file libot.mq4
-        * File subsequently updated with additional functions that may be reusable in individual MQL4 prorams
+        * File subsequently updated with additional functions that may be reusable in individual MQL4 prorams, so far as accessible via the MQL4 `import` preprocessor directive

+* `src/main/mql/SCR0.mq4`
+    * **Platform:** MetaTrader 4
+    * **Format:** MQL4
+    * **Synopsis:** Initial prototype of EA0 concept in application as a Metatrader 4 Script type program
+    * **Description**: This program represents the canonical prototype of the EA0 concept, at this time.
     * **Description**
         * Goal (EA0): Market Trend Detection and Trend Reversal Detection
             * Analysis onto _affine space_ of market {time, rate} data